dcernst/dcernst.github.io/teaching/mat320f23/homework.md

 <!-- Submit your the PDF to the corresponding assignment on BbLearn. -->

-- **Weekly Homework 1:** Prove **two** of ???.
+- **Weekly Homework 1:** Prove **two** of 2.2, 2.3, 2.7.
+2.11, 2.13, 2.15.
 You must type up your proofs using LaTeX.
-I suggest you use my Overleaf template, which you can access by clicking the "Start your homework in Overleaf" link below.
-(Due Thursday, September 21 by 8PM)
+I recommend using my [Overleaf template](https://www.overleaf.com/latex/templates/weekly-homework-x/cbpdxbqknrvq).
+(Due in Canvas by Thursday, September 21 by 8PM)

 <!-- - **Weekly Homework 1:** Watch "Grit: the power of passion and perseverance" and any other 4 videos listed under <em>Videos on Growth Mindset and Productive Failure</em> on the <a href="{{site.baseurl}}/teaching/mat320f23/materials/">Course Materials</a> page and then write a reflection that is at least 15 sentences long.
 You should list the videos you watched.
 Rather than reflecting on each video separately, try to reflect on growth mindset, productive failure, and grit, in general. <b>You are required to type your reflection using LaTeX</b>.
 For this assignment, I suggest you use the template on [Overleaf](https://www.overleaf.com/) found [here](https://www.overleaf.com/latex/templates/weekly-homework-1-for-reflection-on-growth-mindset-and-productive-failure-foundations-of-mathematics/pxwcxqqrqmdv) (after clicking link, click on "Open as Template") instead of using the "Start your homework in Overleaf" link below.
 (Due ??? by 8PM) -->